Bighairymtnman/BibleBot-AI/README.md

-*(Note: I recommend taking a screenshot or a short GIF of your app and replacing the link above.)*

 ## About The Project

 BibleBot AI is a friendly and intelligent chatbot that makes exploring the Bible intuitive and accessible.
 Whether you're looking for a specific verse, seeking encouragement for a particular emotion, or just want a random piece of scripture to reflect on, BibleBot is here to help.